-1. For release of information contained in student confidential records, ie. GPA, grades, clinical performance, etc.

-a.
-THIS TYPE OF INFORMATION IS ALMOST ALWAYS THE RESPONSIBILITY OF SCHOOL FACULTY AND SCHOOL OFFICIALS a.
-THIS TYPE OF INFORMATION IS FREQUENTLY THE RESPONSIBILITY OF ALL PARTIES INVOLVED WITH STUDENT EDUCATION & TRAINING - School Faculty, School Officials, Clinical Rotation Coordinators and Trainers
+- 1. For release of information contained in student confidential records, ie. GPA, grades, clinical performance, etc. - a.
+THIS TYPE OF INFORMATION IS ALMOST ALWAYS THE RESPONSIBILITY OF SCHOOL FACULTY AND SCHOOL OFFICIALS - 2.
+For release of information on a "need to know" or "educational necessity" basis when discussing student progress - THIS TYPE OF INFORMATION IS FREQUENTLY THE RESPONSIBILITY OF ALL PARTIES INVOLVED WITH STUDENT EDUCATION & TRAINING - School Faculty, School Officials, Clinical Rotation Coordinators and Trainers